tomnotthomas/Swiff/Platform/client/README.md

 # 🚀 Getting Started with Swiff Frontend

-Welcome to the setup guide for Swiff, your go-to app for gaming integration and management.
+Welcome to the setup guide for Swiff, your go-to app for gaming platform for Mac.
 Follow these steps to get your frontend up and running smoothly.

 ## Initial Setup